<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 Stakeholder engagement professionals are switching to stakeholder relationship management software

-They're following this step-by-step guide to say goodbye to spreadsheets
+They're following this step-by-step guide to say goodbye to spreadsheets.

 But suppose you're like most who manage stakeholder engagement.
 Maybe you're juggling too many spreadsheets, too much disorganized information, too little tracked information, too much inaccessible information, and ultimately, too much risk for your organization.